GoogleCloudPlatform/specialized-training-content/courses/DSL/challenge-mlprep/challenge-lab.md

 4. Update your DAG to do the following:

   * Check when data in the source tables were last updated.
   * Run parallel training jobs with different hyperparameters.
+Recall that some hyperparameters are command-line arguments for the training code.
   * Deploy only the model that performed the best to Vertex AI.

 ## Task 3: Update Airflow DAG for continuous training

 In this task, you update the DAG from the previous task to trigger automatically when new data is added to the Cloud Storage bucket containing the raw data.
 You know from the relevant teams that this data will not be added at a regular cadence, so you cannot simply schedule the pipeline to run at a regular interval

 1. Update the pipeline to trigger only when new data is added to the Cloud Storage bucket where data is stored.
-Test this by adding **ADD FILE LOCATION/NAME** to the bucket aftet updating the DAG.
+Test this by adding a new file containing appropriate data to the bucket after updating the DAG.

-2. You want to ensure that only recent data is being used to train the model and often old data is added to the Cloud Storage bucket.
-Add a step in the Airflow DAG to stop the pipeline if the data is older than 60 days.
+2. You want to ensure that only recent data is being used to train the model and often old data will be added to the Cloud Storage bucket alongside new data.
+Add a step in the Airflow DAG to stop the pipeline if all of the data is older than 60 days.

 3. Add operators to the DAG to email someone on your team when the training job has completed or if a pipeline run was stopped due to stale data.
 Include information about the model training job.